 One site you shouldn’t miss is the Atlas Coal Mine, which is a National Historic Site.
 This mine was built in 1936 and was in use all the way up until the early 80s.
 For a taste of this very difficult job, take a tour into the mine buildings and the last coal tipple in the country.
 For those that are not claustrophobic, you can even tour into the mine tunnel itself.

 If you’re looking for performing arts that are indoors, head on over to the Rosebud Theatre in the little town of Rosebud (population: 100).
 It’s just 35 kilometres southwest of Drumheller and has five plays each year with shows happening every week.
-Despite its small size, the Rosebud Theatre is widely-acclaimed and should definitely be high on the bucket list for those who love the performing arts.
+Despite its small size, the Rosebud Theatre is widely-acclaimed and should definitely be high on the bucket list of those who love the performing arts.

 Tips for Saving Money in Drumheller